heroballa-blip/Password-Generator-Checker/README.md

 ## Dependencies

 - bcrypt==5.0.0
-- cffi==2.0.0
 - cryptography==46.0.2
-- pycparser==2.23
 - PyQt5==5.15.11
 - PyQt5-Qt5==5.15.17
 - PyQt5_sip==12.17.1

 ---
+## Existing Security vulnerabilties
+- SHA-256 doesn't use salting techinque, more vulnerable to brute force attacks
+-

+---
 ## Future Plans for Project

-- [ ] Add Password Database using Postgresql & apply basic encryption logic
-- [ ] Integrate QRNG for enhanced randomness
+- Integrate QRNG for enhanced randomness
-- [ ] Export generated passwords to a encrypted text file
+- Implement a feature to export generated passwords to a encrypted text file
-- [ ] Improve UI design and add dark mode
+- Improve UI design and add dark mode
-- [ ] Implement a web version of this project
+- Implement a web version of this project
-- [ ] Connect CLI - GUI - WEB to a encrypted Postgresql database
+- Connect CLI - GUI - WEB to a encrypted Postgresql database
-- [ ] Implement a Master Password with 2FA system to enhance database protection
+- Implement a Master Password with 2FA system to enhance database protection
-- [ ] Provide User option to add multiple vaults within database and implement Master Password protection to each vault within
+- Update crypto_utils file to use Argon2, and replace existing Hashing algorithm

 ---